-In 1989, a new Janata Dal was formed where Fernandes contested from Muzzaffarpur.
+In 1989, a new Janata Dal was formed where Fernandes contested from Muzaffarpur.
 The V.P.
 Singh government made him the railway minister.
-During his tenure as a railway minister he led the Konkan Railway project connecting the Konkan and Malabar coastline.
+During his tenure as a railway minister, he led the Konkan Railway project connecting the Konkan and Malabar coastline.
 It was one of his biggest achievement in his political career.

 As Lalu Prasad Yadav emerged as a newly-emerged Mandal leader he was sidelined.
 Hence, Fernandes and Nitish Kumar broke away from the Janata Dal in 1995 to form the Samata Party.

 The newly formed Samata Party allied with the Bharatiya Janata Party which is currently known as Bharatiya Jana Sangh.
 In the 1996 general elections, BJP along with its allies had short lived only for 13 days.

 Fernandes later served in the oppositiom along with BJP during

 the two United Front governments (1996–1998) led by Janata Dal ministers H. D. Deve Gowda and Inder Kumar Gujral.

 He not only embraced the BJP but also, despite his stance against nuclearisation, became the Defence Minister under whom India conducted the Pokhran II tests.